096benjaminbenoit/backend-boilerplate/README.md

 ##### On this project :
 - simple book crud example
-- basic JWT authentication (signUp and Login)
+- basic JWT authentication (SignUp and Login)
 - custom decorator example to protect resolver

 ## 📋 Prerequisites